pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 permalink: /:categories/:title
 ---

 More and more people wish to live in metropolitan areas around the world.
 In pursuit of better jobs, more cultural opportunities and a better life in general, they start to look for a home just to realise how expensive these places have become.
 On the other hand, residents have to fear that they cannot afford their current places anymore.
 To stop or at least slow down this development many cities started to employ rent control as counter measure.
-Now the question is: Did that work?
-In this blog post, we try to anser that question.
+But the question is: Did that work?
+In this blog post, we try to find an answer.

-## Why am I concerned about this topic in the first place?
+## Why am I interested in this topic in the first place?
 I am interested in the economics of the rent control market for a while now.
 Mainly because I moved to one of Germany's largest metropolitan areas, Hamburg.
 You can find more than 5 million people here, almost 2 million living in the city itself leading to a population density of **2430 citizens per square kilometer** [1].
-That of course leads to a problem people experiencing in many high-demand regions over the world like New York City, London or Berlin.
+That of course leads to a problem people experiencing in many high-demand regions over the world like New York City or London.
 Sky-rocketing rents.
 My wife and I started out in a newly built apartment which cost us well over 30% of our net income and was located 45 minutes outside of the city center were I was working.
 Only through connections and a lot of luck, were we able to find a flat that is close to work and priced under 30% net income.

 Taking into account that Hamburg, like many European cities, has rent controls in place, that experience made me ask myself the questions *How does the rental market and especially rent control work?* and *How to contain the insane rent growth?*